-The affirmative case for the dominant international model rests on three key assumptions.70 First, holding individual managers and employees liable for misconduct in corporate settings is difficult and ineffective.
+The affirmative case for the dominant international model rests on three key assumptions.71 The first assumption is that holding individual managers and employees liable for misconduct in corporate settings is difficult and ineffective.
 In organizational settings it is often difficult to isolate the actions of specific individuals, at least without the help of other people in the organization.
-Even with the assistance of the organization, there is concern about scapegoating-in other words, that the wrong individuals will be targeted for sanctions.71 Yet another possibility is that individuals may be influenced by corporate culture and therefore be less responsive to the kinds of sanctions that the legal system imposes.72 For all these reasons, a regime which relies solely upon individual liability may be incapable of deterring corporate misconduct.
+Even with the assistance of the organization, there is concern about scapegoating-in other words, that the wrong individuals will be targeted for sanctions.72 Yet another possibility is that individuals may be influenced by corporate culture and therefore be less responsive to the kinds of sanctions that the legal system imposes.73 Consequently, a regime which relies solely upon individual liability may be incapable of deterring corporate misconduct.